 module load cdt/<the-non-default-version> export LD_LIBRARY_PATH=$CRAY_LD_LIBRARY_PATH:$LD_LIBRARY_PATH

-Intel Compiler Wrappers¶
+Intel Compiler Wrappers on Cori¶

 Although the Cray compiler wrappers